LuisMMMTS/open-cx-t2g4-bits-please/README.md

     2. If there is no Internet connection, or the connection drops, a warning pops up.

 ### User stories
-This section will contain the requirements of the product described as **user stories**, organized in a global **[user story map](https://plan.io/blog/user-story-mapping/)** with **user roles** or **themes**.

-For each theme, or role, you may add a small description.
-User stories should be detailed in the tool you decided to use for project management (e.g. trello or github projects).

-A user story is a description of desired functionality told from the perspective of the user or customer.
-A starting template for the description of a user story is

-*As a < user role >, I want < goal > so that < reason >.*

 #### Story #2